AdobeDocs/commerce-extensibility/src/pages/webhooks/hooks.md

 <InlineAlert variant="warning" slots="text" />

-Some sensitive data like passwords can be sanitized in the webhook payload due to security concerns.
+Some sensitive data, such as passwords, can be sanitized in the webhook payload due to security concerns.

 ### Field converters